Interim Director of The Ned Ray McWherter Institute for Collaboration & Innovation

 Dr. Roberts, a veterinarian, is the founding director of the University of Tennessee at Martin Veterinary Technology Program and an associate professor in the Department of Agriculture, Natural Resources, and Geosciences.
 Dr. Roberts received his bachelor’s degree in Agriculture from UT Martin in 1998 and his doctor of veterinary medicine degree from The University of Tennessee in 2002.
 Previously, he worked 7 years as a private veterinary practitioner in a rural Tennessee community before joining UT Martin.
 Along with serving as Director of the Veterinary Technology program, he teaches, advises, and coordinates the pre-veterinary medicine and veterinary technology option at UT Martin.

-The Office of Student Engagement is committed to advocating for the University of Tennessee at Martin by providing outstanding student services, while ensuring effectiveness and efficiency, through four organizational departments...
+The Office of Enrollment Services and Student Engagement is committed to advocating for the University of Tennessee at Martin by providing outstanding student services, while ensuring effectiveness and efficiency, through six organizational departments...

 Forms are password protected